Retirement Planning Checklist for Americans in Their 30s (2025 Edition)

 ✅ 10.
 Don’t Wait—Start Now

-Even if you can’t contribute much, starting early is the key.
+Even if you can’t contribute much initially, starting early is the key.
 Every dollar invested in your 30s could be worth 3–5x more than money invested in your 40s or 50s.

 🔒 Final Thoughts